WA Horse Trekkers Club Inc.

 WAHTC is affiliated with, and operates under the national umbrella of the Australian Trail Horse Riders Association (ATHRA), Australia’s premier representative body for Trail Horse Riders.
 ATHRA provides the national guidelines under which we operate, and coordinates all insurances for the club.
 Members can ride with any other ATHRA club in Australia.

-WAHTC organises horse camping treks and day or overnight trail rides for members, and is open to both horse riders and harness drivers.
-Any breed of horse that is sound and sensible can be used with any comfortable and safe saddle, harness, and any other gear that meets the ATHRA Code of Conduct and the WAHTC Club Rules.
+Any breed of horse that is sound and sensible can be used with any comfortable and safe saddle, bridle, harness, and any other gear that meets the ATHRA Code of Conduct and the WAHTC Club Rules.

 What do Trekkers do?